Excerpt from the World Pool Association Rules, adapted to the Hua Hin Pool Leagues

 6.1 Cue Ball Scratch or off the Table

 If the cue ball is pocketed or driven off the table, the shot is a foul.
-(See 8.3 Ball Pocketed and 8.5 Driven off the Table).

 6.2 Wrong Ball First